fbertos/atlax360-hi-exercise/README.md

 Each applier will have to deliver by email:
   - The DDL CREATE INDEX sentences of any index potentially needed
-  - A new public GIT repository for the Python solution provided
+  - A new public GIT repository with the Python solution provided

 Please notice we should discard any item when their latest version is disabled.